Where Data Meets the Realities of the Job

 • The US Fire Administration.

-We have worked for years to successfully develop a trusted relationship with the US fire service.
+We have successfully developed a trusted relationship with the US fire service.
 Our Investigators serve as primary reviewers for the Federal Emergency Management Agency’s research and development grants.
-Research conducted by CFREHR scientists has played an important role in developing existing health services and policy within the fire service and U.S. military.
+Research conducted by CFREHR scientists has played an important role in developing existing health services and policy within the fire service and the U.S. military.

 The CFREHR Board of Advisors includes fire service leaders, from both labor and management, who are nationally recognized for their expertise in health and safety: